gamzabox/humble-ai-cli/WORKBOOK.md

 3. **When necessary, call multiple tools and combine their results into a final answer.**

+   * Avoid unnecessary tool calls; only call the tools required for the user's request.

 4. **When sending a tool call message, NEVER include natural language.**
    Only send valid tool-call JSON — no explanation, no text around it.